Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 USDCHF, “US Dollar vs Swiss Franc”

-The USD/CHF pair is forming the third ascending wave.
-Possibly, the price may reach 1.022 and then fall towards 0.9962.
-Later, in our opinion, the market may start another growth with the target at 1.0055.
+The USD/CHF pair is being corrected.
+Possibly, today the price may fall inside the fifth wave to reach 0.9922 and then grow towards 1.0036.
+Later, in our opinion, the market may start another decline with the target at 0.9955.

 USDJPY, “US Dollar vs Japanese Yen”

-The USD/JPY pair is forming another ascending impulse.
-Possibly, today the price may break 112.72.
-The first target is at 113.75.
+The USD/JPY pair is consolidating; it has almost formed the inverted Double Top pattern.
+Possibly, today the price may break 112.59 upwards.
+The upside target is at 113.51.
+After that, the instrument may fall towards 112.60.

 AUDUSD, “Australian Dollar vs US Dollar”